 Vaccinating During Pregnancy Has Become Even More Urgent As ICU Beds Fill Up

-The Centers for Disease Control and Prevention is doubling down on its recommendation that pregnant women get the COVID-19 vaccine, following new data underscoring its safety and effectiveness throughout pregnancy.
+The Centers for Disease Control and Prevention is doubling down on its recommendation that people who are pregnant get the COVID-19 vaccine following new data underscoring its safety and effectiveness throughout pregnancy.

-This recommendation is coming at a time when doctors across the country are reporting an uptick in the number of unvaccinated pregnant people getting hospitalized with severe COVID-19 infections.
+This recommendation is coming at a time when doctors across the country are reporting an uptick in the number of unvaccinated pregnant people getting hospitalized with severe cases of COVID-19.

 The low vaccination rate in this group is striking, doctors note.
-As of July 21, only 23% of pregnant women had received at least one dose of vaccine against the coronavirus, according to CDC statistics.
+As of July 31, only 23% of those who are pregnant had received at least one dose of vaccine against the coronavirus, according to CDC statistics.

 "CDC recommends that pregnant people should be vaccinated against COVID-19, based on new evidence about the safety and effectiveness of the COVID-19 vaccines," the agency said in updated guidance that echoes the urgent recommendation of leading medical societies.
 "COVID-19 vaccination is recommended for all people 12 years and older, including people who are pregnant, breastfeeding, or trying to get pregnant now or might become pregnant in the future."

-Dr. Alison Cahill, a maternal fetal medicine specialist and professor at the Dell Medical School at the University of Texas, Austin, has been telling all within earshot to get vaccinated.
-She works mostly with pregnant women who are sick with COVID-19, and sees the damage the coronavirus can do.
+Dr. Alison Cahill, a maternal fetal medicine specialist and professor at the Dell Medical School at the University of Texas at Austin, has been telling all within earshot to get vaccinated.
+She works mostly with pregnant individuals who are sick with COVID-19 and sees the damage the coronavirus can do.

 Cahill says within two days of being admitted to the hospital the woman could no longer breathe on her own.
 She was intubated and then put on a ventilator.